On correlation functions for the open XXZ chain with non-longitudinal boundary fields : the case with a constraint: On correlation functions in the half-infinite chain

 which converge towards the poles of the boundary factor in \eqref{eq-Bethe2} with exponentially small corrections $\varepsilon_{\sigma,i}$ in $N$: these roots play an important role in the computation of the correlation functions in the thermodynamic limit (see \cite{KitKMNST07,GriDT19}), and we call them boundary roots.

-As already said, we will not discuss the validity of the aforementioned conjectures here, but we will simply assume that we are in a configuration of the boundaries so that the ground state can be characterized in the thermodynamic limit by an infinite set of Bethe roots on $(0,\Lambda)$ distributed according to the density function \eqref{rho} solution of \eqref{int-rho}-\eqref{int-rho-ext}, with possibly some additional boundary roots of the form \eqref{BR}.
+Although these are interesting problems, we shall not discuss here the validity of the aforementioned conjectures, nor the fine structure of the ground state according to the precise configuration of the boundary fields.
+Instead, we shall simply assume that we are in a configuration of the boundaries so that the ground state can be characterized, in the thermodynamic limit, by an infinite set of Bethe roots on $(0,\Lambda)$ distributed according to the density function \eqref{rho} solution of \eqref{int-rho}-\eqref{int-rho-ext}, with possibly some additional boundary roots of the form \eqref{BR}.
 Note that, although all types of boundary roots \eqref{BR} may be present in the description of the ground state, only the presence of the boundary roots $\check{\lambda}_{-,1},\check{\lambda}_{-,2}$ results into a non-zero direct contribution to the final result for the correlation functions around site 1 in the thermodynamic limit\footnote{However, the fact that the set of Bethe roots for the ground state contains the boundary roots $\check{\lambda}_{-,1}$ and/or $\check{\lambda}_{-,2}$ may also depend on the boundary parameters at site $N$, see \cite{GriDT19}.}, due to the presence of the singularities in the expression \eqref{H-finite}.
 Hence, we have here a priori to distinguish among the four following possible regimes\footnote{For instance, the numerical results of Tables 2 and 4 of \cite{NepR03} seem to indicate that the numerical values of the boundary parameters considered in that paper correspond to regime A).}: \begin{itemize} \item[A)] the set of Bethe roots for the ground state does not contain neither $\check{\lambda}_{-,1}$ nor $\check{\lambda}_{-,2}$; \item[B)] the set of Bethe roots for the ground state contains $\check{\lambda}_{-,1}$ but not $\check{\lambda}_{-,2}$; \item[C)] the set of Bethe roots for the ground state contains $\check{\lambda}_{-,2}$ but not $\check{\lambda}_{-,1}$; \item[D)] the set of Bethe roots for the ground state contains both $\check{\lambda}_{-,1}$ and $\check{\lambda}_{-,2}$. \end{itemize}

 Under such assumptions, we can proceed as in \cite{KitKMNST07,NicT22} to compute the thermodynamic limit of the expression \eqref{mat-el-finite}-\eqref{H-finite} for the ground state, and we obtain the following result for the mean value in the ground state of an element of the basis \eqref{Local-Basis} under the condition \eqref{cond-mat-el} and under the hypothesis of Theorem~\ref{th-mat-el-finite}: